-“Deer in the headlights” didn’t become a popular idiom for no reason.
+“Deer in the headlights” is a popular idiom for good reason.
 There are as many as 2 million collisions between cars and animals every year in the United States, according to the Federal Highway Administration.
-The vast majority of which involve deer.
+The vast majority involve deer.

 Making matters worse, deer populations are growing at the same time animal habitats are being encroached and displaced by urban development.
 This not only increases the prevalence of deer collisions, but also means they can occur just about anywhere, including cities and suburbs.